BrianOSullivanGit/stochasticSim/README.md

 ### Ground truth VCFs

-Two ground truth VCFs files (one for each haplotype, *.truth.vcf) are created during spike-in against perfectly aligned, phased data.
-The filter field in each record indicates the true reason behind all non-reference loci in the data.
+The two ground truth VCFs files (one for each haplotype, *.truth.vcf) are created during somatic variant spike-in on BAM data that is perfectly aligned aginst the appropriate personalised haploid reference of the phased pair.
+The purpose of these files is to record the true reason behind all non-reference loci in the data so we can explain why somatic variants are missed or incorrectly called later in the pipeline when the variant calling has been run.
+The filter field, indicating the true reason for the non-reference site is enumerated as follows,

 | Filter field | Description |
 | --- | --- |